-Excellence in governance is based on the principle that the people involved in providing governance, being the Elected Members and officers employees, are held to account for what they do and for the City's performance.
-Accountability means holding the Elected Members and management of the City responsible for its performance.
-The public trust placed in the local Government-City and in its Elected Members to act in the public interest can be justified in the manner in which their duties have been performed.
+Excellence in governance is based on the principle that the people involved in providing governance, being the Elected Members and employees, are held to account for what they do and for the City's performance.
+The public trust placed in the City and in its Elected Members to act in the public interest can be justified in the manner in which their duties have been performed.

 Accountability systems need to provide disclosure and for the review of decision-making and processes.
-These systems must record and support the local government's City's accountability to its stakeholders and its legal accountability to the State Government.
-They are both internal and external.
+These systems must record and support the City's accountability to its stakeholders and its legal accountability to the State Government.

 Risk management systems aim to ensure that community assets are protected.
-An internal audit system, a comprehensive consultation and engagement policy and framework all supports good decision-making by ensuring that Elected Members are aware of the views of those who will be affected by any decision.
+An internal audit system, a comprehensive consultation and engagement policy and framework all support good decision-making by ensuring that Elected Members are aware of the views of those who will be affected by any decision.

-The fundamental importance of accountability though is that local governments the City exists to govern for and on behalf of their its communityies.
+The fundamental importance of accountability is that the City exists to govern for and on behalf of its community.
 Systems and values must reflect this accountability.